-- Go to the Workbooks view.
+- 1. Go to the Workbooks view.
 By default, you are on the Workbooks view after you log in ADI.
 If you are not yet on the Workbooks view, click the Menu icon next to the IBM ADI header, and select Workbooks from the menu pane that appears. - 2.
 Select the name of the workbook that you want to view analysis information. - 3.
 On the summary view of that workbook, select the Performance tab if you are not yet on the tab. - 4.
 On the Performance tab, select the OMEGAMON tab if you are not yet on the tab. - 5.
 View the reports on the OMEGAMON tab.
 The latest analysis information such as number of average transactions, average CPU time, and average response time are displayed. - 6.
 Go to the Transaction Analysis view by using one of the following steps. - a.
 Select the transaction name that you want to view the transaction analysis information from either Top Average Execution Count report or Transaction Exceeding Response Time Threshold report. - b.
 Select the name of the service class that you want to view analysis information.
 The list of all CICS transactions within that service class displays.
 Then, select the transaction name that you want to view the transaction analysis information.

 - 7. The Transaction Analysis view displays with the following information calculating from the latest data that is collected within the default timeframe that is set when you create the collection.
-For more information, see "OMEGAMON for CICS related reports and information" on page 266. - · Maximum execution count - Maximum CPU time - Maximum response time - · Number of transactions exceeding goal response time - Average response time and average response time trends - Average DB2 and File I/O Wait Time of Response Time trends - Average Execution count and average execution count trends - Average CPU time and average CPU time trends - 8.
+For more information, see "OMEGAMON for CICS related reports and information" on page 198. - · Maximum execution count - · Maximum CPU time - · Maximum response time - · Number of transactions exceeding goal response time - Average response time and average response time trends - Average DB2 and File I/O Wait Time of Response Time trends - Average Execution count and average execution count trends - Average CPU time and average CPU time trends - 8.
 Hover over the trend line to view data on that trend line. - 9.
 Observe the warning icon on top of the average response time trends.
 The icon indicates the time where the maximum response time occurs. - 10.
 Observe the DB2 and File I/O wait time trends to see the area where the DB2 or File I/O wait time is above the red line which is the acceptable value.
 Currently it is set to 50%. - 11.
-Select different timeframe, for example, Hourly, Daily or Weekly, on top of the trend chart to zoom in or zoom out information. - 12.
-Optional: If you associated Application Discovery data provider with this workbook, you can perform deep analysis of your performance issues based on the Application Discovery metrics by performing one of the actions below.
+Select different timeframe, for example, Hourly, Daily or Weekly, on top of the trend chart to zoom in or zoom out information.